ridwanspace/restful-fastapi-guideline/sources/fastapi_guidelines/refine_prompt.md

 ---

-Before, start transforming, you can refer to @app/docs/03_intermediate/08-best-practices/page.mdx to understand the same structure and format.
+Before start transforming, you can refer to @app/docs/03_intermediate/08-best-practices/page.mdx to understand the same structure and format for the consistency.

 **Now after you have understood the structure and format, transform and modify the
 <provided_documentation>